-Brokerage activities are governed by the Act of 22 May 2003 on Insurance Intermediation (consolidated text, Journal of Laws of 2016.2077).
+The Act of 22 May 2003 governs brokerage activities on Insurance Intermediation (consolidated text, Journal of Laws of 2016.2077).

 The Act defines brokerage activities, i.e. activities on behalf of or for the benefit of an entity seeking insurance protection, such as:- concluding insurance contracts

-A broker is subject to compulsory civil liability insurance (professional) in respect of damages to its Clients occurred in connection with the performance of brokerage activities.
-The legislator now imposes on independent insurance intermediaries the obligation to have a civil liability insurance contract with a guarantee sum many times higher than those required for mandatory policies of other public trusts professions, i.e. legal counsels or solicitors.
-This is another element to ensure the safety of Clients using the services of an insurance advisor.
-EIB has a civil liability insurance policy with one of the highest sums guaranteed in the market of over 50 million EUR.
+A broker is subject to compulsory civil liability insurance (professional) in respect of damages to its Clients that occurred in connection with the performance of brokerage activities.
+The legislator now requires from independent insurance intermediaries the obligation to have a civil liability insurance contract with a guaranteed sum much higher than those required for mandatory policies of other public trusts professions, i.e. legal counsels or solicitors.
+This is yet another procedure that ensures the safety of companies using the services of an insurance advisor.
+EIB has a civil liability insurance policy with one of the highest sums guaranteed in the market amounting over 50 million EUR.